 Green Man Brewery (23 Buxton Avenue, downtown Asheville): Around since 1997, Green Man is now crafting seasonals and specialty brews like “The Rainmaker” Double IPA, and “The Dweller” Imperial Stout.
 The tasting room is open seven days a week at 4 PM, or maybe earlier.
 It is also a renowned haven for soccer fans.
 Their pub offers a variety of its own Green Man ales, casks (on authentic beer engines), specialty brews and guest taps, as well as those famous pretzels and mustard and assorted oddities.
 (Next door to French Broad Chocolate Factory.)

 Bruisin’ Ales (66 Broadway Ave, downtown Asheville): Asheville’s retail store just for beer lovers.
 No wine, just beer.
 It’s pure “beerlanthropy™” for the greater good.
 They specialize in Belgians, Belgian-style, high-gravity, craft brews, microbrews, and the best from around the globe.
 With over 600 different beers from across the country and around the world, you’ll find a delectable line-up sure to please any beer lover’s palette.
-From ales to stouts, lagers to bitters, Bruisin’ Ales is Western North Carolina ’s stop for the tastiest beers available.
 You’ll also find a wide selection brand merchandise, including beer glasses, apparel, hats, magazines, bottle openers, beer guides and more.

 Asheville Brewing Company (675 Merrimon Ave, about 1.5 miles north of downtown Asheville, & 77 Coxe Avenue, Downtown Asheville): The Merrimon location (Asheville Pizza & Brewing Company) is one of the most unique brewpubs anywhere.
-Several well-crafted brews are usually on, including other regional craft beers with pizza, specialty sandwiches and pub appetizers.
-A unique feature is the movie theater showing $3 movies.
+Several well-crafted brews are usually on, including other regional craft beers with pizza, specialty sandwiches and pub appetizers, complete with a movie theater.
 There is a second bar in the theater so customers don't need to miss any of the movie to get another beer or to pick up a food order.
-The theater seats are very comfortable, and tables between each row make eating and drinking a non-messy affair.
-Another back room opposite the theater has a large-screen TV and several pool tables and video games.
 The downtown location features indoor and outdoor seating and well-stocked bar.
 Both are open until Midnight seven days a week.

 Westville Pub (777 Haywood Road, West Asheville): This local favorite has about a dozen taps pouring a frequently-changing variety of local and regional craft beers.
 This neighborhood bar in West Asheville is a bit off the tourist path but well worth a visit.
 The pub is entirely smoke-free and offers live music many nights.